 Parameter Description ProcessInitiator Use the keyword ProcessInitiator to return the user who started the process.
 ProcessDefinitionID The database ID of the process definition.
 You can find this value for a process by using GetProcessInfo("ProcessDefinitionID").

-Parameter Description PlanCode The plan code for which you want to return information.
+PlanCode The plan code for which you want to return information.
 Only applies to plan file process definitions, where all steps are associated with a plan code.
-Cannot be used for plan file subprocesses.